wp-plugins/microblog-poster/readme.txt

 **MicroblogPoster** in few words:

 - Auto publish to social media networks your new blog content
-- Auto publish old posts
+- Auto publish old posts, tweet old posts
 - Sends out social signals and auto share to social media networks
 - Social signals and backlinks auto generator
 - Cross post to facebook , twitter and more